masaya-sasaki/beat-recommender/README.md

 Next step is to figure out how to add more songs to the song list by finding out how to send multiple http requests together or dynamically - completed

-3. The last step is to add more styling and additional features.
+3. The last step is to add more styling - completed

+4. Future Enhancements: Come up with a better algorithm that takes the song lists and returns a recommendation of beat.